NTForked/elastic-solver/README.md

 ## Model Warping ##

 Linear modal basis will generate articfacts of the simulation results under large deformation.
-[Huang11](http://www.cad.zju.edu.cn/home/hj/11/dynInterpolation.pdf) proposed Rotation-Strain coordinates to build a bridge connecting the reduced space and the Euclidean space and get the physically plausible results.
+[Huang11](http://www.cad.zju.edu.cn/home/hj/11/dynInterpolation.pdf) proposed Rotation-Strain coordinates to build a bridge connecting the reduced space and the Euclidean space and managed to get the physically plausible results.

 ## Animation Editor ##